git/git.github.io/rev_news/drafts/edition-21.md

 Most of the GitHub features discussed were related to GitHub pages and to discussion threads in issues and pull requests.
-Parker, who is also the [Jekyll](http://jekyllrb.com/) maintainer, said that GitHub was planning to release a number of new features in those areas soon, but he said he was not allowed to talk about those features and when they would be released in more details.
+Parker, who is also the [Jekyll](http://jekyllrb.com/) maintainer, often replied to requests by saying "you'll be happy... soon".
+So it looked like GitHub has been working on a number of new features in those areas and has been planning to release some of them soon, though Parker said he couldn't promise anything concrete.

 Some people specifically asked if it would be possible to have a better integration between email and discussion threads in issues and